pcote/LearningMachine/README.md

 New learning resources are just hyperlinks to other resources that can help you gain better mastery of your exercises.
 The process of creating them is simple.

+1. At the top of the screen is a button that says "Add Resource".
+Press it to make a dialog box show up.
-1. In the "New Resource Caption" box, fill in the caption that you want to see for your link.
+2. Fill out the "New Resource Caption field with the caption you want for this url link.
 2. In the "New Resource URL" box, fill in the URL to the learning resource.
-3. When done, click the "Add Resource" button.
+3. When done, click the "Add Resource" button as seen in the bottom of the dialog box.

 And that's it.